agnelvishal/Search-engine-for-Blockchain-Domains/Readme.md

  1. Crawling - Get domain names from unstoppabledomains Ethereum and Zil blockchain.
 For crawling IPFS pages, Yacy 2 is used.
 Scrappy and apache nutch were considered.

- 2. Assessing popularity of domain. - Standard page rank like techniques using backlinks and social media popularity.
-Number and volume of transactions done in Ethereum can also be used for Ranking.
+ 2. Assessing popularity of domain. - Standard page rank like techniques using backlinks and social media popularity can also be used for Ranking.
-Presence of ipfs hash can be used as minimum ranking parameter.
+Presence of ipfs hash is used as minimum ranking parameter.
-As of now, number of words and outlinks can also be used as a ranking parameter.
+As of now, number of words, number of images, volume of ethereum transactions and outlinks are used as ranking parameters.

  3. Search - Parse content from webpage and put into Elasticsearch

  4. Frontend - UI for search engine.